lbhendricks/KTG_climate-fire/README.md

-# KTG_climate-fire
+# Climate-Fire Interactions in Ketapang, West Kalimantan, Indonesia

-Code for project analyzing climate data from Ketapang (West Kalimantan, Indonesia) airport and MODIS fire detectiosn
+This project combines weather data from the airport in Ketapang (West Kalimantan, Indonesia) with MODIS fire detections.